HeshanKarunaratne/aws/README.md

 • AWS Secrets Manager: Protect secrets needed to access your applications and services.
 Easily rotate, manage and retrieve database credentials, API keys and other secrets throughout their lifecycle
     - Enforces encryption at rest by using KMS

-• AWS Security Token Service (AWS STS)
+• AWS Security Token Service (AWS STS): Web service that enables you to request temporary, limited privilege credentials for IAM users or for federated users
+    - STS will return: Access Key ID, Secret Access Key, Session Token, Expiration

 • AWS WAF
 • Amazon Elastic Block Store (Amazon EBS)
 • Amazon Elastic File System (Amazon EFS)